- Table of ContentsPrint

-- Holistic treatments.
+- Holistic treatment services.

-Different treatment centers report varying levels of success with their specific addiction recovery programs.
+Different treatment centers report varying levels of success with their specific recovery programs.
 One method that is gaining particular favor is a holistic approach in which the body, mind, and spirit are explored in an effort to reach long-term recovery.